CMHayden/Learning/Docker/README.md

 docker rmi webserver:latest
 ```

+You should be more than able to complete exercise 2 now.

 ## Contributing

 Interested in contributing to this document?
 I'd love to hear any suggestions on what to improve, any contributions you can make, and any errors I have made.
 Please feel free to [email me](mailto:haydencallum4@gmail.com) and I'll be in touch asap.